BLCM/bl3mods/Aaron0000/Balands/README.md

 Elemental Projector - No change.

-Elemental Stones - Increased melee damage bonus to 100% regardless of level.
+Elemental Stones - Increased melee damage bonus on higher rarity artifacts to 100% regardless of level, 50% for less rare artifacts.

 Flesh Melter - No change.